top of page

 Receive fertility report

-Simple and easy to read report shared with you via your doctor/clinician.
+Simple and easy to read report shared with your consultation notes.

 Malebox allows you to send your sperm sample to our accredited partner lab for analysis.
-You receive an easy to read report with personalised advice to improve your fertility health from your doctor
+You receive an easy to read report with personalised advice to improve your fertility health via video consultation with one of our clinical partners.

 Due to the complexity of semen analysis, offering a single summary result is not possible.
 Each aspect contributes uniquely to the overall picture.